Pharmacy Care

 • some nasal decongestants may cause insomnia and restlessness

-• antihistamines in cold, flu and cough medicines may cause drowsiness; do not drive when taking them
+• antihistamines in cold, flu and cough medicines may cause drowsiness; do not drive or operate machinery when taking them

 • note the warnings below relating to individual ingredients